-- Not all problems cause a change in the anatomy of a baby, so they cannot be seen with a scan.
+- Not all problems cause a change in the anatomy of a baby, so not all abnormalities will be detected by an ultrasound scan.

-- Sometimes the changes are very difficult to see, especially if there are twins or the baby is in a difficult position, or if the mum is very overweight.
+- Sometimes the changes are very difficult to see, especially if there are twins or your baby is in a difficult position, or if you are overweight.

-- If any problem is found on the ultrasound scan you will usually be referred to an obstetrician who will repeat the scan, tell you about the problem and explain what your options are.
+- If any problem is found on the ultrasound scan, you might have follow-up scans arranged or you may be referred to an obstetrician to further tell you about the scan, arrange investigations and explain what your options are.

 What happens during an ultrasound scan?

-A pregnancy ultrasound is normally carried out by specially trained staff called sonographers.
-You will be asked to lie on the examination table and will need to lift your top to your chest and lower your skirt or trousers to the top of your hips, to expose your stomach.
+A pregnancy ultrasound is normally carried out by specially trained clinicians called sonographers.
+You will be asked to lie on the examination table and to lift your top to your chest and lower your skirt or trousers to the top of your hips, to expose your puku (stomach).

 The sonographer will put ultrasound gel on your stomach to ensure good contact between your skin and the machine.
 They will then pass a probe over your skin.
 This sends out ultrasound waves and picks them up again when they bounce back.
 A black and white picture of your baby will be shown on a small screen.

 The scan usually takes about 20–30 minutes.
 Having the scan does not hurt, but the sonographer may have to push quite firmly at times in order to see the deeper structures.

 Sometimes, a transvaginal (internal) ultrasound needs to be done.
 This is more likely in early pregnancy (when your womb is still quite small) or if a better view of the edge of the placenta is needed.

 Can an ultrasound scan harm me or my baby?